SashaGordin/ai-changelog-generator/README.md

 - **GitHub Integration**: Moved from local git to GitHub API for better accessibility
 - **Transaction-based Saves**: Ensures data consistency between changelogs and commits
 - **Optimistic UI**: Loading states and toast notifications for better UX
+- **Code-Centric Summaries**: Focuses on summarizing actual code changes rather than just commit messages for more accurate changelogs

 ### AI-Powered Development
 - **Cursor AI**: Used as the primary IDE with AI pair programming capabilities, significantly speeding up development and helping with code generation, debugging, and refactoring
-- **Grok**: Leveraged for understanding complex code patterns and architectural decisions, particularly helpful with Next.js App Router and Drizzle ORM integration
+- **Grok**: Used for high-level ideation and architectural planning, helping to conceptualize the app's structure and core features before implementation
-- **GPT-4**: Powers the changelog generation, transforming technical commit messages into user-friendly changelog entries
+- **GPT-4**: Powers the changelog generation, transforming technical code changes into user-friendly changelog entries

 ## Setup